124 Comments

 Steve, that's because everything the mad king does is based on a whim or who he talked to most recently on the subject.
 Case in point: this latest debacle was caused by Drumpf being the first POTUS since GWB to cave in to Netanyahu's demands to invade Iran.
 Drumpf is a malleable, spineless demented vainglorious fool and our country and the world we are in peril on multiple levels as a result.

-The DC skyline will be forever tarnished if he is allowed to built the ridiculous 250' knockoff of the Arc de Triomphe in Paris and Xi's ballroom (aka gallroom) he wants to erect as a giant melanoma attached to the people's White House.
+The DC skyline will be forever tarnished if he is allowed to build the ridiculous 250' knockoff of the Arc de Triomphe in Paris and Xi's ballroom (aka gallroom) he wants to erect as a giant melanoma attached to the people's White House.

 Will no one rid us of this turbulent pestilence?